tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/rtcdp-and-campaign.md

 ---
-title: Campaign with Experience Platform CDP Blueprint
+title: Campaign with Real-Time CDP Blueprint
 description: Showcases how the Adobe Experience Platform and its Real-Time Customer Profile and centralized segmentation tool can be utilized with Adobe Campaign to deliver personalized conversations.
 solution: Experience Platform, Campaign v8, Campaign Classic v7, Campaign Standard
 hidefromtoc: yes
 ---
-# Campaign with Experience Platform CDP Blueprint
+# Campaign with Real-Time CDP Blueprint

 Showcases how the Adobe Experience Platform and its Real-Time Customer Profile and centralized segmentation tool can be utilized with Adobe Campaign to deliver personalized conversations.